piassi/figma-api-docs-widget/figma-ui-panels/README.md

-# Templates Directory - HTML Content Management
+# Figma UI Panels Directory - HTML Content Management

 ## Overview

-This directory contains the HTML templates used by the Figma widget for creating custom UI experiences.
+This directory contains the HTML UI panels used by the Figma widget for creating custom UI experiences.
 Due to Figma's Content Security Policy (CSP) restrictions, we use a build-time embedding system to embed HTML content directly into the widget's TypeScript code.

 ## Why This Approach?